 Infosys Limited (formerly Infosys Technologies Limited) is an Indian multinational corporation that provides business consulting, information technology and outsourcing services.
-It has the main headquarter in Bangalore, Karnataka.
+It has the main headquarter in Bengaluru, Karnataka.

-Infosys is the third-largest Indian IT services company by 2016 revenues,
+Infosys is the second-largest Indian IT services company by 2016 revenues,

-and the fifth largest employer of H-1B visa professionals in the United States in FY 2013.
-On 15 February 2015, its market capitalisation was ₹ 263,735 crores ($42.51 billion), making it India's sixth largest publicly traded company.
+and the largest employer of H-1B visa professionals in the United States.
+On January 12, 2017, its market capitalisation was $34.38 Billion.

 History [ edit ]

 N. R. Narayana Murthy, Nandan Nilekani, N. S. Raghavan, S. Gopalakrishnan, S. D. Shibulal, K. Dinesh and Ashok Arora after they resigned from Patni Computer Systems.
-The company was incorporated as "Infosys Consultants Pvt Ltd." with a capital of ₹10,000 or US$250 (equivalent to about $652 in 2015) in Model Colony, Pune as the registered office.
+The company was incorporated as "Infosys Consultants Pvt Ltd." with a capital of ₹10,000 or US$250 (equivalent to about $659 in 2016) in Model Colony, Pune as the registered office.
 It signed its first client, Data Basics Corporation, in New York City.
-In 1983, the company's corporate headquarters was relocated from Pune to Bangalore.
+In 1983, the company's corporate headquarters was relocated from Pune to Bengaluru.

 An initial public offer (